The Jeep CJ2 followed the CJ1 into production toward the end of World War II around 1944.

 However, the agricultural angle didn't seem to catch on as intended,

-design were to survive in the civilian marketplace.
+design was to survive in the civilian marketplace.

 The Willys CJ2 Jeep was built from 1944 through 1945.